SatoryKono/ChEMBL_dataAcquisition/docs/README.md

     --input targets.csv \
     --output targets_dump.csv \
     --column target_chembl_id \
+    --sep , \
+    --encoding utf-8-sig \
+    --list-format json \
-    --log-level INFO
+    --log-level INFO \
+    --meta-output targets_dump.csv.meta.yaml
 ```

-Nested fields in the output are encoded as JSON strings to ensure
+Nested fields in the output are encoded deterministically according to
-deterministic, machine-readable results.
+``--list-format``.
+The CLI writes both ``targets_dump.csv`` and a metadata
+sidecar capturing the command invocation, file checksum, and table dimensions.

 The set of columns retrieved from ChEMBL can be customised in
 ``config.yaml`` under the ``chembl.columns`` section.